-We will use our conceptual framework to study how politically desired large-scale transformations of the 20th century were financed.
-We will map the transformation of historical monetary architectures during the financing process, concentrating on the key role played by off-balance-sheet fiscal agencies (OBFAs).
+We apply our conceptual framework through historical case studies which examine the financing of politically desired large-scale transformations during the 20th century.
+We map the transformation of historical monetary architectures during these financing processes, concentrating on the key role played by off-balance-sheet fiscal agencies (OBFAs).

 OBFAs played a pivotal role in financing military expenditure in North America and Europe throughout the 20th century.
 Setting up OBFAs not only enhanced credit money creation at an unprecedented scale but also transformed the monetary architectures for good.